 They may be temporally living in a foreign country for study, research work, short-term employment or expatriates returning to their country of origin for short visits to visit friends and relatives.

-On return, they may be exposed to different or unexpected climate changes, infection risks and regional hazards to which they have become unaccustomed while abroad.
+On return, the traveller may encounter different or unexpected climate changes, infection risks and environmental hazards to which they have become unaccustomed while abroad.
 They may also travel to other areas en route that they have not been to previously, such as Saudi Arabia for a pilgrimage.

-This group may obtain their travel advice from their parents or grandparents which is now out of date or incorrect.
+These travellers may obtain their travel advice from their parents or grandparents based on their experiences, which is now out of date or incorrect.
 They may also experience cultural and environmental adaptation problems similar to those who have no historical connection with the countries they are visiting.

-A false distinction is often made between 'immigrants' (those who have migrated to live and work in countries such as the UK) and expatriates (those from the UK or similar countries who have migrated to live and work abroad).
+Often a false distinction is made between 'immigrants' (those who have migrated to live and work in countries) and 'expatriates' (those from the UK or similar countries who have migrated to live and work abroad).

 Unfortunately the term`Visiting Friends or Relatives' has come to refer mainly to those travelling from higher to lower income countries

-For example from Europe to the Indian subcontinent or Africa.
-This, however, is a gross simplification.
+For example from Europe to the Indian subcontinent or Africa which is a gross simplification.